groundhog2k/k3s-setup/README.md

 ### Requirements

-* Make sure your Linux or WSL2 environment has access to the Internet (directly or via properly configured HTTP/HTTPS proxy)
+- Make sure your Linux or WSL2 environment has access to the Internet (directly or via properly configured HTTP/HTTPS proxy)
-* Your WSL2 distro must have [systemd support](https://devblogs.microsoft.com/commandline/systemd-support-is-now-available-in-wsl/#set-the-systemd-flag-set-in-your-wsl-distro-settings) enabled
+- Your WSL2 distro must have [systemd support](https://devblogs.microsoft.com/commandline/systemd-support-is-now-available-in-wsl/#set-the-systemd-flag-set-in-your-wsl-distro-settings) enabled
-* Make sure you have `sudo` permissions
+- Make sure you have `sudo` permissions
-* You need to have `curl` and [helm installed](https://helm.sh/docs/intro/install/) in your Linux environment
+- You need to have `curl` and [helm installed](https://helm.sh/docs/intro/install/) in your Linux environment

-### Really..I want to start it now
+### Really..
+I want to start it now

 ```bash
 git clone https://github.com/groundhog2k/k3s-setup.git